wp-plugins/amazon-auto-links/readme.txt

 * PHP function to insert in the theme.
 * Blacklist.
 If you want certain products not to be shown, the black list can be set by ASIN, substring of title and description.
 * URL cloaking.
 You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-bloking add-ons.
+* Disable on certain pages.
+You can disable product links on the pages you do not want to by specifying the post IDs or if it is the front page, just check the checkbox.

 == Installation ==